-Pascoe Vale Road, Glenroy streetscape improvements
+Pascoe Vale Road, Glenroy - Streetscape improvements

 The purpose of the project is to improve the pedestrian amenity, safety, and overall presentation of the Pascoe Vale Road shopping strip for residents, businesses and visitors.

 The upgrade consists of:

-- Upgrading the footpath surface with new concrete pavers
+- upgrading the footpath surface with new concrete pavers

 - installing raised pedestrian crossings at key side streets, and